#SouthernCharm Star Thomas Ravenel Goes Public With New Girlfriend, A Santa Barbara Nurse

-It looks like Southern Charm fans are being sold a serious bill of goods for Southern Charm season 4, which started with a scene from the end of the fourth season.
+It looks like Southern Charm fans are being sold a serious bill of goods for Southern Charm Season 4, which started with a scene from the end of the fourth season.
 Thomas Ravenel and Landon Clements take a walk and discuss their plans going forward, with Landon saying to Thomas flirtatiously that Thomas has his children and his house, and what else does he want?
 But no matter what is being put on the Southern Charm screen, there is no romance between Thomas and Landon, as Thomas Ravenel is making it clear that he now has someone new in his life that he met during his months in Palm Beach during his winter polo season.

 Even though on the Southern Charm season four episodes that have aired so far show Landon protesting that she has no interest in Thomas due to his heavy baggage, it seems that she doth protest a bit too much, as she continues to mock Southern Charm star and fan favorite Kathryn Dennis, says the Inquisitr.
 First, she suggested that Kathryn only went to rehab to meet another rich man, and then she spoke out, saying that Kathryn continued to lose endorsements.
 If Landon wasn’t interested in Kathryn’s ex Thomas then why sling so much mud?
 Kathryn has publicly wondered where Landon was getting her information, as Kathryn had just gotten the biggest uptick of the season in endorsements.

 And even in an interview last week, Landon seemed to admit that the producers of Southern Charm were pulling a fast one with the flashback shot that made it seem as if there was a romance with Thomas Ravenel.
-It seems that Landon was even more surprised than Southern Charm fans when the season was being framed around a scene where she is having what seemed to be an intimate conversation with Ravenel on a bench by the water for the Southern Charm season 4 opener.
+It seems that Landon was even more surprised than Southern Charm fans when the season was being framed around a scene where she is having what seemed to be an intimate conversation with Ravenel on a bench by the water for the Southern Charm Season 4 opener.

 “That [Southern Charm] scene was quite a shock to me, so I was even more shocked to see that they used it as the opening for the whole season.
 But you have to respect and love anyone who will wear their heart on their sleeve like that and just put it all out on the table.
 Thomas is a great guy and I’ve known him for a long time and we’ve just been very good friends.
 Our relationship continues to grow and he’s got a lot on his plate right now.”